scylladb/scylladb/docs/using-scylla/features-ent.rst

   :id: "getting-started"
   :class: my-panel

-  The following are **new features** for Scylla Scylla Enterprise 2022.1.x:
+  The following are **new features** in ScyllaDB Enterprise 2022.1.x:

-  * `Virtual Tables <https://github.com/scylladb/scylla/blob/branch-5.0/docs/guides/virtual-tables.md>`_ - tables that generate their content on-the-fly when queried.
+  * :doc:`Virtual Tables </operating-scylla/admin-tools/virtual-tables/>` - Tables that retrieve system-level information by generating their contents on-the-fly when queried.

 		* Virtual table for configuration - ``system.config``, allows you to query and update configuration over CQL.
-		* Virtual tables for retrieving information allow you to retrieve typically obtained via nodetool.
-Unlike nodetool, which is blocked for remote access by default, virtual tables permit remote access over CQL, including Scylla Cloud users.
-		  See `Virtual tables in the system keyspace <https://github.com/scylladb/scylla/blob/branch-5.0/docs/design-notes/system_keyspace.md#virtual-tables-in-the-system-keyspace>`_ for the list of available virtual tables
+		* Virtual tables for exposing system-level information, such as cluster status, version-related information, etc.

   See the `Release Notes <https://www.scylladb.com/product/release-notes/>`_ for more information.